DalavanCloud/azure-rm-context/README.md

             "type": "Microsoft.Automation",
             "name": "[variables('runBookName')]",
 ```

-The templates in this reposiotry are only provided as an example.
+The templates in this repository are only provided as an example.
 The storage account created in the linked template is only used for retrieving the endpoint.
 You can copy/fork the templates and make changes to it to better fit your need.